-For life insurance in later life, learn more about the options available to the older generation in Ireland.
-Most people are surprized by the value available, with term cover up to age 90 still available to people taking out new policies right up to age 75.
+For life insurance in later life, most people are surprised by the value that they can get with cover terms to age 91, for people taking out new policies before age 75.

-With people working and living longer, having long-term mortgages that can stretch into their twilight years, and often getting married and having children later in life, it’s important for the older generation to understand and consider the full range of life insurance products available to them.
+With people working and living longer, having long-term mortgages and often getting married and having children later in life, it’s important for the older generation to understand and consider the full range of life insurance products available to them.

 If you’re over 50 and only now considering life insurance, you may be attracted to the heavily advertised, over 50’s life cover.
 This is a sort of whole of life insurance that’s sold on the fact that there’s guaranteed acceptance with no medical required.